enze-chen/enze-chen.github.io/index.markdown

 <!--
+* 2025/02: I throw myself into the fiery debate about the [recommended textbooks]({% post_url 2025-01-30-textbooks %}) for various MSE topics!
+* 2025/02: Our collaboration (led by [Hui](https://www.linkedin.com/in/hui-ding-b2bab1215/){:target="_blank"}) on "Hierarchy of defects in near-Σ5 tilt grain boundaries in copper studied by length-scale bridging electron microscopy" is published in [_Acta Materialia_](https://www.sciencedirect.com/science/article/pii/S1359645425000709){:target="_blank"}!
 * 2024/12: In keeping with my tradition of writing guides about some of the less-discussed-yet-important logistical stuff, [here are some thoughts]({% post_url 2024-12-10-publish %}) I had regarding cover letters and rebuttals for journal submissions.
 * 2024/12: Our collaboration (led by [Buyu](https://www.linkedin.com/in/buyuzhang/){:target="_blank"}) on "Oxygen grain-boundary segregation in HCP Ti" is published in [_Computational Materials Science_](https://www.sciencedirect.com/science/article/pii/S0927025624007985){:target="_blank"}!
 * 2024/09: Following some recent conversations, I decided to look more into Python-based crystal structure visualizations and [deciphered some intracacies in OVITO]({% post_url 2024-09-01-ovito %})!